SANTIAGO RESTREPO | HEAD COACH

 Prior to his time in Oklahoma, Restrepo spent three seasons as head coach at Southern Miss.
 In Restrepo’s final season at Southern Miss, he led his 2003 team to a program-best 27-6 record and was named Conference USA Coach of the Year.

 That squad reeled off three winning streaks of at least six matches, including one eight-win string, the longest in school history.
 Three Golden Eagle players garnered All-Conference USA honors during Restrepo’s three-year tenure, including two in his final season.
-He left Southern Miss with a record of 52-40 (.565) and an overall mark of 127-72 (.638).
+He left Southern Miss with a record of 52-40 (.565).

 Perhaps the most remarkable part of the Golden Eagles’ 27-win season is that it came just two years after a nine-win campaign.
 The 2001 team went 9-19 and finished 11th in C-USA.
 One recruiting class later, his 2002 team improved to 16-15 and finished the conference season in eighth.